comit-network/RFCs/RFC-002-SWAP.md

 ## Assumptions

-The messages are assumed to be transported using the BAM! protocol as defined [RFC-001](./RFC-001-BAM.md).
+The messages are assumed to be transported using the BAM! protocol as defined in [RFC-001](./RFC-001-BAM.md).

 ## Terminology